giodueck/ObsidianAcademic/Classes/Sistemas Paralelos y Distribuidos/TP Algoritmo Genetico para TSP.md

 Tournaments are less costly as not all individuals need their fitness evaluated, and every individual has a chance of winning no matter where it would rank in fitness.
 Selection pressure can be increased by increasing k.
 Supposedly works better in parallel implementations.

+### Parallelization
+- Fitness function if all are evaluated
+- Parallel tournaments
+- Several sequential runs in parallel with a merge of populations every N generations